-Companies move and expand offices all the time.
-We’ve written some pieces on how to prepare for it and design a space for your employees, but it’s better to hear it right from someone who did it.
+Companies move and expand offices all the time., but it’s better to hear it directly from someone who did it.

 Here’s a quick Q&A with Contently, who helps brands do great content marketing at scale and their advice when it comes to moving offices.

 When you raise a round of funding, what goes into the decision making process about office layout or adding space types?